 What’s wrongful repo insurance?

-Wrongful repo insurance covers you if you somehow manage to repo a car that you’re not supposed to.
+Wrongful repo insurance can help you if you somehow manage to repo a car that you’re not supposed to.
 For example, say you get a request from the bank to take the car.
 The request took a couple days to get to you, though.
 You head out, repo the car, and congratulate yourself on a successful job.
 But then the owner of the car complains because they made their payment in the time that it took the request from the bank to get to you.
 You forgot to call the bank first to check if they still needed you to take the car.
 Uh oh.

 How much does tow truck insurance cost if I do repos?

 Well, here’s the thing.
 Depending on what percentage of repo you do, your insurance rates will go up.
 If you’re less than 5% repo, your rates will most likely stay the same.
 But if you’re over 50% repo, you’re most likely going to be treated like a company that’s exclusively repo.
-And in that case, you’re probably looking at a 100% increase in your rates over what you’d pay if you didn’t do repo.
+And in that case, you’re probably looking at an increase in your rates over what you’d pay if you didn’t do repo.